-As students and staff return to campus, I am writing to you to set out UCU's expectations regarding the effective management of health and safety and risks to staff and students in the light of the Omicron variant, which continues to spread rapidly across the UK.
-While the link between infection rates, hospitalisations and deaths is weakened it is not broken and as teaching recommences, we know that infection and positivity rates have hit record levels, and the long-term impact of Omicron and how this variant could affect long-covid rates remains uncertain.
+I am writing to you to set out UCU's expectations regarding the effective management of health and safety in the light of the Omicron variant, which continues to spread rapidly across the UK.

+While the link between infection rates, hospitalisations and deaths is weakened it is not broken.
+As teaching recommences, we know that infection and positivity rates have hit record levels, and the long-term impact of Omicron and how this variant could affect long-Covid rates remains uncertain.
 As education settings re-open there is likely to be a further increase in transmission rates across the UK.

-I'm aware that by now HEI's will have developed their outbreak plans and worked with both the DfE and local public health leads on these plans.
-What also needs to take place is that employers engage and work with their local UCU branches on these as well as update risk assessments and the relevant control measures to reduce the risk of disruption for both students and staff.
-UCEA has an important role in this by encouraging employers to engage with their branches early and often.
+I was pleased to read your December article in FE Week urging college leaders to develop contingency plans for the New Year in light of the new variant.
+I am hopeful that leaders will have followed your advice, developed their outbreak plans and worked with stakeholders and local public health leads on these plans.

+Colleges also need to engage and work with their local UCU branches on these outbreak plans as well as reviewing and updating risk assessments and the relevant control measures to reduce the risk of disruption for both students and staff.
+The Association of Colleges have an important role in this by encouraging its members to engage with their UCU branches early and often.

-Whilst the Covid Joint Principles we agreed last year are a good starting point for local discussions, UCU's view is that employers should continue to go beyond government guidance and take decisive action now to prevent further disruption to education and detrimental impact on the health and wellbeing of staff and students.
+In further education, I believe we can be rightly proud of the joint working between the unions, colleges and the AoC throughout the pandemic.
+UCU's view is that employers must continue to go beyond government guidance to prevent further disruption to education and to prevent the potential detrimental impact on the health and wellbeing of staff and students.

-While the Westminster Government warns employers to prepare for up to 25% staff absences, UCU are aware of the impact staffing shortages could have on the physical and mental health of staff who are already at breaking point due to high workloads and workrelated stress.
-Employers must put in place robust risk assessments and measures to prevent transmission of COVID-19 across workplaces to ensure continuity of education and safe staffing levels.
+The Westminster Government is warning employers to prepare for up to 25% staff absences.
+UCU are aware of the negative impact staffing shortages have on the physical and mental health of staff who are already at breaking point due to high workloads and work-related stress.
+Colleges must put in place robust risk assessments and measures to prevent transmission of COVID-19 across workplaces to ensure continuity of education and safe staffing levels.
 Government responses in the devolved nations and Northern Ireland show that a range of measures should be considered.